 Unfortunately, this is not possible to say in a general FAQs page.
 Everyone’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.
 However, I am a big proponent of short-term solution-focused therapy.
 On average short-term solution-focused therapy is from four to six sessions.

 I want to get the most out of therapy.
 What can I do to help?

 The most important thing for you to do is to show up.
-I am so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
-After all, we only see each other for a session a week and sometimes not even that often.
+Secondly, your active participation and dedication is crucial to your success.
+After all, the most we will see each other is for a session a week and sometimes not even that often.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.

 How can I be sure I'll have privacy if you counsel me in your home?